 - The Texas Property Tax System

 - Hints on Negotiating an Oil and Gas Lease

-- Market reports on Texas' 25 MSAs
+- Market Data Sources for all 25 MSAs

 Real Estate Center staff members also travel around Texas disseminating research findings through speaking engagements to industry and citizen groups and conferences such as the Annual Outlook for Texas Land Markets and the Annual Ad Valorem Taxation Legal Seminar.